alemoraru/H-99/README.md

 * Questions 95 to 99: [Miscellaneous problems, continued]()

+**Notes**:
-**Note**: While I did check my solutions locally, I did not make use of property based testing such as QuickCheck so it is entirely possible that I made some mistakes somewhere.
+* While I did check my solutions locally, I did not make use of property based testing such as QuickCheck so it is entirely possible that I made some mistakes somewhere.
 In case you find such errors, please create an issue and do let me know of them, thanks!
+* I am currently starting my Haskell journey, and furthermore solving H-99 to polish my FP skills.
+Should you have any recommendations, please let me know!
+* This repository is currently a work in progress, therefore not all exercises have solutions!